ekongat/CRAB_DATAPIPELINE_EKONG/README.md

 # CRAB Data Pipeline

+The environment to run the scripts contained here is available on crab-dev-tw04.
+See crab docs "cms-spark.md" for details.

+---

+(migrated to crab docs)

 The **crab_cronjob** is material for excuting schedule datapipeline.
 The goal is to update wanted data on dashboards(Opensearch and Grafana) daily.

 ## Material